antfroger/go-dynamic-questionnaire/README.md

 # Dynamic Questionnaire

-Dynamic Questionnaire is a Go library that generates dynamic questionnaires for you.
 The Go Dynamic Questionnaire is a Go library that creates dynamic questionnaires.
 Want to create a questionnaire for your Go project that adapts the next questions based on previous answers?
 Go Dynamic Questionnaire is what you're looking for!
 You can even provide recommendations or closing remarks based on the responses.

 Dynamic Questionnaire requires Go >= 1.20